justsj11/textUtils/README.md

-# Getting Started with Create React App
+# Getting started with Text-utils

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with the React Library from Facebook.
+This project is the first project I have made using the React framework.
+This reacta-app basically capitalizes the first letter of your name.

 ## Available Scripts